Is a heat pump electricity tariff cheaper in the UK?

 Find out if a heat pump tariff is cheaper for your home

-Get a tailored comparison based on your postcode and meter type.
-It’s the fastest way to see whether time-of-use rates will lower your heat pump running costs.
+Get a tailored comparison based on your postcode and meter type, priced against the July 2026 cap.
+It’s the fastest way to see whether time-of-use or reduced-rate tariffs will lower your heat pump running costs.

 • Whole-of-market home energy comparison